Ergodic BSDEs driven by G-Brownian motion and their applications: Abstract

 \section{Abstract}

-In this paper we consider a new kind of backward stochastic differential equations (BSDEs) driven by $G$-Brownian motion, called ergodic $G$-BSDEs.
-First we establish the uniqueness and existence theorem of $G$-BSDEs with infinite horizon.
-Next, we prove the Feynman-Kac formula for fully nonlinear elliptic partial differential equations (PDEs).
-In particular, we give a new method to prove the uniqueness of viscosity solution to elliptic PDEs.
-Then we obtain the existence of solutions to $G$-EBSDEs and the link with fully nonlinear ergoic elliptic PDEs.
-Finally, we apply these results to the problems of large time behaviour of solutions to fully nonlinear PDEs and optimal ergodic control under model uncertainty.
+The present paper considers a new kind of backward stochastic differential equations (BSDEs) driven by $G$-Brownian motion, which is called ergodic $G$-BSDEs.
+Firstly, the well-posedness of $G$-BSDEs with infinite horizon is given by a new linearization method.
+Then, the Feynman-Kac formula for fully nonlinear elliptic partial differential equations (PDEs) is established.
+Moreover, a new probabilistic approach is introduced to prove the uniqueness of viscosity solution to elliptic PDEs in the whole space.
+Finally, we obtain the existence of solution to $G$-EBSDE and some applications are also stated.